jdh8/wbridge5.book/competitive/notrump/README.md

 also logical.
 A convention skipping 2 of majors is usually minor-oriented, and 1-suited hands can be shown at 3-level.

+The double seems useless.
+It dissuades opener from bidding, letting responder penalize opponents in the next round.

 <dl>
   <dt>X</dt>
   <dd>Invitational+, 4-3-3-3 in align with the optional double.</dd>